There is no psychiatrist in the world like a puppy licking your face. —Ben Williams

 Domesticated animals rely on us for that variety.
 Feeding them nothing but kibbles is not going to give it to them.
 I don’t care how fancy (or expensive) those kibbles are.

-If you have budgetary constraints, simply adding some cooked veggies to their meal will make a world of difference.
+If you have budgetary constraints —let’s face it, the cost of owning a dog nowadays is pretty steep— simply adding some cooked veggies to their meal will make a world of difference.
 But if money isn’t an issue, the ketogenic diet for dogs is sure to get two paws up from Rover.

 The combination of raw and organic meats, healthy fats and vegetables will provide a tasty and balanced meal that’s also been proven to help dogs fighting cancer.
 Winning.